Operation Round Up

 To make a contribution

 Does the fire department in your community need equipment?
 Is your library in need of repairs?
 Operation Round Up, a voluntary community support program helps local organizations and worthy causes via spare change.
 TEC members can choose to have their monthly electric bills rounded up to the nearest dollar, with the exceeding cents going towards Operation Round Up.
-All contributions are tax deductible.
 The program is voluntary.

 Round up your monthly electric bill to the nearest dollar